 Known as the "sunshine vitamin," your body converts sunlight into vitamin D after it hits unprotected skin.
 However, be careful to avoid extended exposure to sunlight without sunscreen.

-Fortified foods provide most of the vitamin D in our diets.
-Most milk and some cereals are fortified with vitamin D, as are some brands of orange juice, yogurt, cheese and soy beverages.
-Check the Nutrition Facts label for vitamin D content.
+Fortified foods and drinks provide most of the vitamin D in our diets.
+Most milk and some cereals are fortified with vitamin D, as are many plant-based beverages, like soymilk.
+Orange juice, yogurt and cheese may or may not be fortified, so it is always good practice to check the Nutrition Facts Label for vitamin D content.

 Vitamin D from Supplements

-Some individuals may need extra vitamin D, such as seniors; breast-fed infants; people with dark skin; those with certain medical conditions including liver disease, cystic fibrosis, celiac disease and Crohn's disease; and those with obesity or have had gastric bypass surgery.
+Some individuals may need extra vitamin D, such as older adults; breastfed infants; people with dark skin; those with certain medical conditions including liver disease, cystic fibrosis, celiac disease and Crohn's disease; and those with obesity or who have had gastric bypass surgery.
 Always check with your health care provider before taking a vitamin D supplement.